 Welcome to the home of the Franciscan Order of the Divine Mercy.
-Our Order is under the Orthodox Anglo-Catholic Communion.
+Our Order is under the Anglican Church of the Americas.
 We invite other Christians to follow an Ecumenical Christian path.
 We are a body of Christians who are followers of Christ after the examples of Francis and Clare of Assisi.

 Our order is a diverse group of men and women with members’ church affiliations including Catholic, Lutheran, Protestant and other denominations, as well as Anglican communions.
 We are an order of men and women who are dedicate in following the footsteps of Saint Francis.

 Members serve as pastors in parishes, minister in hospitals and retirement communities, and work in other capacities in helping the needy.